michaelwhittemore/hansa-teutonica-js/README.md

 # hansa-teutonica-js
-Implementing hansa teutonica in browser
+Implementing Hansa Teutonica in browser

+Everything is done is vanilla JS.
+Currently only hotseat play is supported, online should be coming soon.